Live the Life You Love - The First Step

-What are you doing–what kind of work, what kind of play?
+What are you doing – what kind of work, what kind of play?
 Imagine yourself at the full stretch of your capacities.
-If you'd like to sing or sail, and you don't know how, in this fantasy you do know how.
-Where–in what kind of place, space, situation?
-A beachside villa, a London flat, an Oregon farm, a fully quipped workshop, an elegant hotel room, a houseboat?
-Who do you work with, eat with, laugh, and talk with, sleep with?
+If you'd like to sing or sail, and you don't know how, you do know how in this fantasy.
+Where – in what kind of place, space, situation?
+A beachside villa, a London flat, an Oregon farm, a fully equipped workshop, an elegant hotel room, a houseboat.
+Who do you work with, eat with, laugh and talk with, sleep with?

-You will undoubtedly want to write some of your favourite real people into your fantasy; you might also want to include some types of people you'd like to be surrounded by–writers, musicians, children, people your own age, people of all different ages, athletes, Frenchmen, financiers, simple country people, celebrities.
-Just as you did with your ideal environment, turn your imagination loose.
+You will undoubtedly want to write some of your favourite real people into your fantasy; you might also want to include some types of people you'd like to be surrounded by – writers, musicians, children, people your own age, people of all different ages, athletes, Frenchmen, financiers, country people, celebrities.
+Turn your imagination loose.

 Don’t put down what you think is possible – put down the kind of day you'd live if you had absolute freedom, unlimited means, and all the powers and skills you've ever wished for.

-If you’d like hear more about how I use past, present and future stories to create a life I love, then pop me a comment below, and I’ll share more in upcoming issues of Daily Inspired Life.
+[…] you’d like hear more about how you can use your past, present and future stories to create a life you love, then comment below, and I’ll share more in upcoming issues of Daily […]

 […] live the life you love, you must do what you love.and you can't choose what you love, you can only discover it. ~ […]